-(h) Disciplinary action of the Corporation shall be sufficient cause for removal from directorship.
-Section 18 of the Manual for Corporate Governance: To strictly observe and implement the provisions of this Manual, the Board may take appropriate actions, after notice and hearing, on the individual directors, officers and employees, such as censure, suspension or removal from office depending on the gravity of the offense as well as the frequency of the violation.
+\(\begin{align} \begin{align} \delta & \\ \delta & \ employees, such as censure, suspension or removal from office depending on the gravity of the offense as well as the frequency of the - - ! violation.
 The Commission of a serious violation of a material provision of this Manual by any member of the Board of the Corporation shall be sufficient cause for removal from directorship.
-Section III of Code of Discipline: 3.1 Administrative Procedures 3.1.1 These procedures accompany the Code of Discipline and are designed to assist functional units and Human Resources in the administration of the Company's disciplinary system.
+9 Section 18 of the Manual for Corporate Governance: Section III of Code of Discipline: 3.1 Administrative Procedures (h) Disciplinary action Governance: To strictly observe and implement the provisions of this Manual, the Board may take appropriate actions, after notice and hearing, on the individual directors, officers and employees, such as censure, suspension or removal from office depending on the gravity of the offense as well as the frequency of the violation.
+The Commission of a serious violation of a material provision of this Manual by any member of the Board of the Corporation shall be sufficient cause for removal from directorship.
+3.1.1 These procedures accompany the Code of Discipline and are designed to assist functional units and Human Resources in the administration of the Company's disciplinary system.
 3.1.2 Corrective actions, whether informal or formal, must depend upon the nature, consequence/s, or potential consequence/s of the employee's conduct of performance and the surrounding circumstances and mitigating factors, if any.
 Management should apply corrective actions consistently, while taking into consideration the specific circumstances of each individual case.
 Prior to taking any corrective action it is suggested that Management considers the following: Whether the corrective action is consistent with Company standards of conduct.
 The nature, severity, and consequences of the offense.
 Whether, the offense constitutes a violation of a policy, procedure, or law.
 Previous counseling, whether informal or formal that addressed the same or similar misconduct or performance.
 Previous disciplinary actions that addressed the same o similar misconduct or performance.
 Whether the offense relates to the employee's job duties and the employee's ability to perform satisfactorily.
 How issues with similarly situated employees have been addressed.
 Mitigating factors that would compel a reduction in the disciplinary action to promote the interests of fairness and objectivity.
 If the corrective action is appropriate for a specific offense.

-Procedures include: 3.2.3 Preliminary Investigation 3.2.4 Preventive Suspension 3.2.5 Administrative Hearing offense.
-Procedures include: 3.2.3 Preliminary Investigation 3.2.5 Administrative Hearing 3.2.6 Disciplinary Action 3.2.6.1 Written Reprimand 3.2.6.2 Suspension 3.2.6.3 Dismissal (i) Whistle Blower No written policy yet Written policy is currently being finalized. (j) Conflict Resolution Section 2 of the Manual for Corporate Governance: No written policy yet As may be deemed
+3.2.3 Preliminary Investigation 3.2.4 Preventive Suspension 3.2.5 Administrative Hearing 3.2.6 Disciplinary Action 3.2.6.1 Written Reprimand 3.2.6.2 Suspension 3.2.6.3 Dismissal (i) Whistle Blower No written policy yet Written policy is currently being finalized. (j) Conflict Resolution Section 2 of the Manual for Corporate Governance: As may be deemed proper by the Board, it may establish and maintain an alternative dispute resolution system that can amicably settle conflicts and differences between the corporation and its stockholders, and the corporation and third parties, including the regulatory authorities.
+No written policy yet

-1

-proper by the Board, it

-may establish and

-maintain an alternative

-dispute resolution

-system that can

-amicably settle

-conflicts and

-differences between

-the corporation and its

-stockholders, and the

-corporation and third

-parties, including the

-regulatory authorities.